yimewang/Exercise-04c-Enemies/README.md

 Exercise for MSCH-C220

+A demonstration of this exercise is available at [https://youtu.be/0ovTabp_jEs](https://youtu.be/0ovTabp_jEs).

 This exercise is designed to continue our creation of a 2D Platformer, by demonstrating some different types of enemies.

 The expectations for this exercise are that you will